La Trobe becomes Fair Trade

-La Trobe University was recognised this month for its significant commitment to Fairtrade with the awarding of Fairtrade University status by the Fair Trade Association of Australia and New Zealand (FTAANZ).
+Victoria’s La Trobe University will be recognised today for its significant commitment to Fairtrade with the awarding of Fair Trade University status by the Fair Trade Association of Australia and New Zealand (FTAANZ).

-‘Like hundreds of other organisations and businesses across the country, La Trobe University understands that simply swapping the tearoom supplies you use or the coffee sold on campus can in fact provide a big difference to the lives of Fairtrade farmers, their families and communities around the world,’ he said.
+“Like hundreds of other organisations and businesses across the country, La Trobe University understands that simply swapping the tearoom supplies you use or the coffee sold on campus can in fact provide a big difference to the lives of Fairtrade famers, their families and communities around the world,” he said.

-Mr Neil said La Trobe’s support for Fairtrade provided a great example to Australians of how easy making the change can be, especially in the lead up to Fairtrade Fortnight 2010 (1-16 May), which this year will focus on the theme ‘The Big Swap’.
+Mr Neil said La Trobe’s support for Fairtrade provided a great example to Australians of how easy making the change can be, especially in the lead up to Fair Trade Fortnight 2010 (1-16 May), which this year will focus on the theme of “The Big Swap”.

 La Trobe Vice-Chancellor Professor Paul Johnson said the decision by the FTAANZ underscores La Trobe’s growing sense of corporate responsibility.

-‘This is just the start of our ongoing relationship with La Trobe to promote Fairtrade and educate students, staff and the University’s local communities about the real impact the simple switch to buying Fairtrade Certified products can have,’ Mr Neil said.
+“This is just the start our ongoing relationship with La Trobe to promote Fair Trade and educate students, staff and the University’s local communities about the real impact the simple switch to buying Fairtrade Certified products can have,” Mr Neil said.

-La Trobe University has been awarded its certificate of Fairtrade University status at a special ceremony held at the Bundoora campus on Wednesday, 10 March.
+La Trobe University will be awarded their certificate of Fair Trade University status at a special ceremony held at its Bundoora campus today (Wednesday, 10 March).